Dragon75240/My-ROUNDS-mod/README.md

 # How to install
 Install MelonLoader
 Download this repo
-Extract everything inside My-ROUNDS-mod master into your rounds directory
+Extract everything inside My-ROUNDS-mod-main into your rounds directory

+## Tada!